kyphan38/web/assets/docs/study/soft skills/06-ccm.md

 - Practice active listening
 - Communicate and document
   - Never leave a meeting without a clear summary
-  - Never enter one without at least a loose agenda.
+  - Never enter one without at least a loose agenda
   - Example: "Here are the action items I have - does this look accurate based on our last meeting?"
 - Seek feedback and adapt to improve
   - Sharing your direction gives others a chance to confirm alignment or raise concerns